salsicha/TorqueClustering/README.md

 Due to the space limits of Github, we put all the data sets on the [google drive:](https://drive.google.com/file/d/1ddvBAfxtR9wKKM7IAhNfD9HQ_kyhmceD/view?usp=sharing), the txt version of the data sets is also [available:](https://drive.google.com/file/d/1cPz7KvnLCPx-j6nWOl-juOMTtIWlmW3Y/view?usp=sharing).

+**You may refer to the file containing "Run" in its name for a detailed guide on how to use Torque Clustering.**

 The explanation of each "Run" file:

-TorqueClustering_Run() and TorqueClustering_on_ImageClustering(): The codes for the reproduction of the results in the main article.
+TorqueClustering_Run.m and TorqueClustering_on_ImageClustering.m: The codes for the reproduction of the results in the main article.

-TorqueClustering_Run_Supplementary(): The codes for the reproduction of the results in the supplementary information.
+TorqueClustering_Run_Supplementary.m: The codes for the reproduction of the results in the supplementary information.

 If you want to use the fast version (TorqueClustering_kdtree) of Torque Clustering for large datasets (for which computing pairwise distance matrix won't fit in your memory), you need to install [flann library](https://github.com/flann-lib/flann) based on your environment.